Come Fly with me come fly down to Peru!

 Machu Picchu tickets are much sought after and with a limit of 2,000 visitors per day it is worth planning your visit well in advance.
 You don’t have to trek the Inca trail to get there – instead I took the easy way on the train which takes three hours from Cusco or 90 minutes to Ollyantaytambo followed by a two hour journey by bus.
 There are luxury carriages which offer entertainment and I recommend trying this out.
 Views are spectacular and with windows in the roof of the carriages you wont miss any of the spectacular mountain faces as the scenery changes from arid rock to lush green jungle.

 It’s difficult to describe how you feel once arriving at Machu Picchu and take in the vast site made public by Hiran Bingham in 1911 and has since become of the biggest attractions in the world.
-Visiting in July in August means you will find crowds even with the restrictions of 2,000 visitors per day.
+Visiting in August means you will find crowds even with the restrictions of 2,000 visitors per day.
 However there is magic in the air and no matter what your take away from the experience you will be moved.

 To find out all you need to know about Peru visit www.peru.travel